arsenhovhannisyan95/mongooseim-kubernetes/README.md

 If you're just trying things out
 **remember to delete your cluster to avoid unnecessary costs** after finishing the experiments.
+Specifically, remember to delete all persistent volumes in the cloud provider dashboard.

 ## Useful commands